Miss Korea

 Miss Korea (미스코리아) is a national beauty pageant in South Korea.

-Lee Seung-hyeon won the title on October 26, 2022.
+The reigning Miss Korea is Jung Yeon-woo who was crowned on August 5, 2025.

 History

 The first Miss Korea competition took place in 1957 and was sponsored by the Korean newspaper Hankook Ilbo.
-Each year, approximately fifty women compete in Seoul, South Korea, and seven are selected by a panel of judges.
+Each year, approximately fifty women compete in Seoul, South Korea, and eight are selected by a panel of judges.
 The winner "Jin" (진) is crowned as the official Miss Korea.
-Additionally, there are two "Sun" (선) finalists (equivalent to 1st runners-up), who go on to compete in Miss International or Miss Earth.
-Lastly, four "Mi" (미) finalists (equivalent to semi-finalists) are chosen.
+Additionally, there are "Seon" (선) finalists (equivalent to 1st runners-up), and "Mi" (미) finalists (equivalent to 2nd runners-up).
+Lastly, the sponsor title (equivalent to 3rd-7th runners-up) are chosen.
+Since 2025, new titles have been added 'Ye' (예) (equivalent to 3rd runners-up) and 'Jae' (재) (equivalent to 4th runners-up).

 On March 16, 2011, the president of the Miss World Organization, Julia Morley, announced the newly launched Miss World Korea pageant.
 Until 2010, Miss Korea would also select the representative to Miss World, but starting with Miss World 2011, a separate competition has been held to choose the contestant who will represent Korea.

-In 2015, Hanju E&M took over Miss Korea Organization.
+Since 2015, it has been co-hosted by Hankook Ilbo and Hanju E&M, since 2018 it has been co-hosted by Hankook Ilbo and Hankook Ilbo E&B, a subsidiary of Hankook Ilbo, and since 2021, it has been hosted by Global E&B (formerly Hankook Ilbo E&B).
 Since 2016, Miss Korea organization no longer send South Korea's representative to Miss Universe.

 In 2022, Mina Sue Choi represented Korea at the 22nd Miss Earth pageant, which was held in Parañaque, Philippines on November 29, 2022, and eventually won the crown, making Korea's first ever victory on any of the big four international beauty pageants.

+Until 2024, Miss Korea would also select the representative to Miss International, but starting with Miss International 2025, Korean representatives at the Miss International are chosen in a separate pageant Korea Beauty Pageant Organization (KBO).
+Until 2024, Miss Korea would also select the representative to Miss Earth, but starting with Miss Earth 2025, Korean representative for Miss Earth will be selected through the Miss Earth Korea pageant.
+Miss Korea is no longer participating as a representative of Korea.

+International Crowns

+The following are the Miss Korea titleholders throughout the years.